vishweshwar-waychal/vishweshwar-waychal/README.md

 # Hi there, I'm Vishweshwar! 👋🏻

-I'm a Computer Science undergraduating with a passion for building useful and practical software.
+I'm a Computer Science undergraduating student with a passion for building useful and practical software.
 I enjoy learning new technologies and creating projects that solve real-world problems.

 ---